How do I decide which browser to use?

 along a street as if you were there - the pic shows a bit of central London.

 How do I keep my Google list when searching?

 The key is when you want to investigate a link in your Google search

-click on it (long press on a tablet) and
+click on it (long press on a tablet or phone) and

 choose Open in New Tab.
 That way it comes up in another tab in